kaidaniel/ski-2025/README.md

 # Ski 2025

-Here are some offers I researched for skiing in 2025.
-I assumed a group of 10 and assumed we'll go at the end of January.
+Here are some suggestion of how we could plan skiing in 2025 if we wanted to go to Niseko, Japan.
+I assumed a group of 10 and assumed we'll leave on the 17th or 18th of January and come back on the 26th.
 Prices in £ are at today's exchange rates.

 ## Ski 2024